JosephLai241/URS/docs/Error Messages.md

      \/____/...
 Please recheck args or refer to help for usage examples.

 This message appears if you have entered invalid arguments.
 You can use the `-h` or `--help` flag to see the help message.

+## Invalid API Credentials or No Internet Connection

      _____
     /\ '__`\